-- Administrative principles and practices, including goal setting, project management, and the development, analysis, and evaluation of programs, policies, and operational needs of the assigned functional area. - > Principles and practices of budget development and administration. - ➤ Principles and practices of employee supervision, either directly or through subordinate levels of supervision, including work planning, assignment, review and evaluation, discipline, and the training of staff in work procedures. - > Principles and practices of open space management, and program development and administration. - ➤ Principles, practices, and procedures of park law enforcement, fire suppression and prevention, interpretation, emergency medical response, and search and rescue. - ➤ Local flora, fauna, cultural, and geological resources and methods and techniques of wild land resource protection and restoration and District lands and boundaries. - > Contract management practices in a public agency setting.
+- Administrative principles and practices, including goal setting, project management, and the development, analysis, and evaluation of programs, policies, and operational needs of the assigned functional area. - > Principles and practices of budget development and administration. - ➤ Principles and practices of employee supervision, either directly or through subordinate levels of supervision, including work planning, assignment, review and evaluation, and the training of staff in work procedures. - ➤ Principles and practices of open space and preserve maintenance, resource management, and operations program development and administration. - Principles, practices, and procedures of fire suppression, prevention and use of prescribed fire. - Local flora, fauna, cultural, and geological resources and methods and techniques of wild land resource protection and restoration and District lands and boundaries. - Contract management practices in a public agency setting. - Applicable local, State, and Federal laws, regulatory codes, ordinances, and procedures relevant to assigned area of responsibility.

-- Applicable local, State, and Federal laws, regulatory codes, ordinances, and procedures relevant to assigned area of responsibility. - > Practices of researching issues, evaluating alternatives, making sound recommendations, and preparing and presenting effective staff reports. - > General principles of risk management related to the functions of the assigned area. - > Recent and on-going developments, current literature, and sources of information related to open space protection and management. - > Record keeping principles and procedures. - Modern office practices, methods, and computer equipment and applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - > Techniques for effectively representing the District in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - > Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and District staff.
+- ➤ Practices of researching issues, evaluating alternatives, making sound recommendations, and preparing and presenting effective staff reports. - > General principles of risk management related to the functions of the assigned area. - Recent and on-going developments, current literature, and sources of information related to open space protection and management. - > Record keeping principles and procedures. - Modern office practices, methods, and computer equipment and applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - > Techniques for effectively representing the District in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - > Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and District staff.